 This Autumn Spice Simple Syrup isn’t Pumpkin Spice…it’s better.
 It’s warm, rich, and full of flavor with fall spices of cinnamon, allspice, and coriander.
 It’s perfectly paired with cocktails (especially Bourbon) or your favorite coffee drinks.
 Make it in 5 minutes and have it on hand to enjoy all the time!

-Making homemade simple syrup is absolutely my favorite way to jazz up cocktails, coffee beverages – whether it’s hot or iced cold brew – and even mocktails.
+Making homemade simple syrup is absolutely my favorite way to jazz up cocktails, coffee beverages – whether it’s a hot homemade latte or iced coffee – and even mocktails.
 It’s simple, easy, and takes less than five minutes before you have the perfect flavor addition to add to your favorite beverages.

 And when fall rolls around, and everyone is screaming for Pumpkin Spice, I like to mix things up a little bit.
 While I can’t argue that there’s a time and place for pumpkin spice in all sorts of recipes, there’s so much to love about this Autumn Spice, too.
 It spans the test of time and fits perfectly in all of your cozy get-togethers.